-This Zero Waste Study and Master Plan was developed in 2019 by the Zero Waste Advisory Committee to address the portion of Scope 3 emissions related to waste disposal and recycling and to accelerate progress towards Vanderbilt’s carbon neutrality goal.
-Of Vanderbilt’s Scope 3 emissions, waste and recycling is responsible for 2,394 metric tons of CO2 equivalent (MTCO2E) or 1.5% of the total GHGs that Vanderbilt emitted in FY19-20.
+The Zero Waste Study and Master Plan were been developed in 2019 by the Zero Waste Advisory Committee to address the portion of Scope 3 emissions related to waste disposal and recycling and to help progress towards Vanderbilt’s carbon neutrality goal.
+Of Vanderbilt’s Scope 3 emissions, waste and recycling is responsible for 3,274 metric tons of CO2 equivalent (MTCO2E) or 3% of the total GHGs that Vanderbilt emitted in FY20-21.

 Based on past data, the Committee recommended that the university should aim for the following two goals, along with two supporting actions:

 GOAL 1: Zero waste (90 percent diversion from landfill) by 2030

 GOAL 2: Reduce waste generated 30 percent by 2030

 - End institutional single-use plastic purchases by 2025, except in laboratories*; and